ContextVM/gateway-cli/README.md

 # Gateway CLI

-The `gateway-cli` is a powerful command-line interface (CLI) tool designed as a wrapper around the NostrMCPGateway, forming an integral part of the ContextVM ecosystem.
+The `gateway-cli` is a command-line interface (CLI) tool designed as a wrapper around the NostrMCPGateway, forming an integral part of the ContextVM ecosystem.
 It allows you to expose your MCP server through the nostr network, facilitating configuration and deployment of your MCP server through nostr.
 ## Overview

 This CLI provides a streamlined way to interact with the NostrMCPGateway, enabling you to: